Disposal

 Menu Overview

-The Disposed Inventory query lists all assets that have been disposed of, including financial information such as Original Value, Net Book Value at disposal, and any sale proceeds:
+The Disposed Assets query lists all assets that have been disposed of, including financial information such as Original Value, Net Book Value, and Currency Net Book Value at the point of disposal:

 Disposing of an Asset